 Parents are asked to inform the school officials where they can be reached or who should be contacted in case of emergencies and who the family doctor is.

-We will make every effort to care of your child and notify you or the person to be contacted if your child becomes ill or is injured at school.
+We will make every effort to care for your child and notify you or the person to be contacted if your child becomes ill or is injured at school.
 No child is sent home or to the doctor unless such contact has been made.
-In an emergency your child will be cared for as per the emergency release treatment form on file.
-We will not give any medication unless by written request of the parent or family physician.
+In an emergency, your child will be cared for as per the emergency release treatment form on file.
+We will not give any medication unless the policies and procedures established by the Board are followed.
 First aid treatment will be administered to your child as needed to the best of our ability in case of injury or illness.

 A child with a contagious disease will be excluded from school for the period of time recommended by the State Board of Health.
-The child will need to see the Hodgeman County Nurse or your doctor before returning to school after she/he has had a contagious disease.
+The child will need to be cleared by the Hodgeman County Nurse or your doctor before returning to school after she/he has had a contagious disease.

 IMMUNIZATIONS

-State law, 28-2-10, requires all children entering the school of the state for the first time to be immunized for diphtheria, tetanus, polio, whooping cough, mumps and measles.
+State regulation, requires all children entering the school of the state for the first time to be immunized for diphtheria, hepatitis B, rubella, chickenpox, tetanus, polio, whooping cough, mumps and measles.
 The county health nurse will contact parents for physicals and immunization following spring enrollment.

-ILLNESS AT SCHOOL
+STUDENT ILLNESS

 If a student becomes ill during the school day, he/she shall report to the office.
-The secretary will contact a parent or guardian before releasing the student.
-If no one can be reached, the student will be kept at school.
-Please make sure your emergency information is filled out and up-to-date.
+The secretary will contact a parent, guardian or emergency contact before releasing the student.
+Please make sure your emergency information is up-to-date.
 NO ORAL MEDICATION WILL BE GIVEN.

+Some illnesses and situations require a child to be absent from school to prevent the spread of infection to other children and to allow the child time to rest, recover and be treated for illness.
+In order to help keep our children healthy, Hodgeman County Schools requires adherence to the guidelines of this policy.

+Children will not be allowed to attend school or school related activities if they have anything contagious such as, but not limited to the following:

+FEVER: May return when fever free (under 100 degrees) for 24 hours, without medication

+DIARRHEA/VOMITING: May return when symptom free for 24 hours

+STREP THROAT: May return after 24 hours of antibiotic treatment and no fever for 24 hours

+CONJUCTIVITIS (pink eye): May return 24 hours after treatment begins and eyes are free of discharge

+RING WORM: May return after treatment begins; area should be covered while in school for first 48 hours of treatment

+IMPETIGO/STAPH/MRSA: May return 24 hours after treatment starts; wound must be covered with dressing taped on all 4 sides

+COMMUNICABLE DISEASES (such as, but not limited to – influenza, chickenpox, measles, mumps, pertussis, meningitis, mononucleosis): May return when cleared by their medical provider

+If a student arrives at school with symptoms, or during the school day begins to show symptoms indicative of a condition listed above, a parent/guardian will be contacted and asked to pick the child up as soon as possible.

+The parent/guardian needs to maintain direct contact with the school and the student’s teacher if the child is diagnosed with any communicable disease so the school can take appropriate steps to protect the entire student population.

 MEDICATION FOR STUDENTS